 You can, and I can show you how (hop to the end to find out how), but first, let’s just have a little fun.

 Getting playful with your pictures doesn’t have to mean creating an elaborate set up or pose.
 But sometimes setting up a situation a little can pay off.
-Try these photos this spring.
+Try taking these 3 fun photos this spring.
 You can use your “fancy” camera or your phone.
 The one rule—have fun with it!